jef-fortunahamid/CaseStudy1_DannysDiner/README.md

 FROM customer_menu_count
 WHERE menu_rank = 1; --we only need the top rank
 ```
+- We created a CTE, 'customer_menu_count' wherein, we use the 'RANK()' window function.
+For each customer ('PARTITION BY sales.customer_id'), it ranks their purchased products based on how many times they bought them ('ORDER BY COUNT(sales.product_id) DESC').
+The most frequently purchased product gets a rank of 1.
+- In the main query, we used the ranking as our filter ('WHERE menu_rank = 1').
+This filters the results to only include the most frequently purchsed item for each customer.

 ![image](https://github.com/jef-fortunahamid/CaseStudy1_DannysDiner/assets/125134025/bf207c33-0b3b-477f-a6b0-316ed018f7c9)

-> Which Item was pourchased first by the customer after they became a member and what date was it? (including the date they joined)
+> 6. Which Item was pourchased first by the customer after they became a member and what date was it? (including the date they joined)
 ```sql
 WITH first_purchase_after_membership AS (
   SELECT